evanharmon/eph-headspace/juce.md

 ## Summary

-Notes on using the juce framework with files
+Notes on using the juce framework

 ## Resources

-## Argument Parsing

-arguments MUST have an equal sign `--file=myfile.txt`

 ## VST Plug-Ins Not Building